Ben Jipcho

-Benjamin Wabura Jipcho (1 March 1943 – 24 July 2020) was a track and field athlete from Kenya, who won the silver medal in the 3000 metres steeplechase at the 1972 Summer Olympics, behind teammate Kipchoge Keino.
+Benjamin Wabura Jipcho (1 March 1943 – 24 July 2020) was a track and field athlete from Kenya who won the silver medal in the 3000 metres steeplechase at the 1972 Summer Olympics.

+Jipcho won the silver medal in the 3000m steeplechase at the 1970 Commonwealth Games held in Edinburgh, Scotland ahead of fellow Kenyan and Olympic champion, Amos Biwott.

-Jipcho won the 5000 metres race in the 1973 All-Africa Games.
-He also won the gold medal in the 5000 m. and 3000 m. steeplechase, and the bronze medal in the 1500 metres at the 1974 Commonwealth Games in Christchurch, New Zealand.
+Jipcho won the 5000 m at the 1973 All-Africa Games.
+He also won the gold medal in the 5000 m and 3000 m steeplechase and the bronze medal in the 1500 metres at the 1974 Commonwealth Games in Christchurch, New Zealand.

-Jipcho may be as well known for his role in Keino's victory over Jim Ryun in the high altitude 1968 Summer Olympics in Mexico City as for his own athletic accomplishments.
-Sacrificing his own chances for a medal to team tactics, he pulled Keino through a 56-second first 400 metres, before being passed by his teammate with 800 metres to go and drifting back into the pack.
+He played a role in team-mate Kip Keino's victory over Jim Ryun in the high altitude 1968 Summer Olympics in Mexico City.
+Sacrificing his own chances for a medal to team tactics, Jipcho pulled Keino through a 56-second first 400 metres, before being passed by his teammate with 800 metres to go and drifting back into the pack.
 By that point, Keino had established a lead of 20 metres or more, which Ryun's famous finishing speed could not erase.
 Jipcho later apologized to Ryun for acting as Keino's rabbit.